mikke89/RmlUiDoc/pages/cpp_manual/elements.md

 A custom element can override the `OnAttributeChange()` or `OnPropertyChange()` functions to respond to changes to its attributes or properties.

 `OnAttributeChange()` is called whenever an attribute is added, removed or redefined.
-The names of the changed attributes are passed into the function in the 'changed_attributes' variable, which is an STL set of strings.
+The names of the changed attributes are passed into the function in the 'changed_attributes' variable, which is a dictionary of name and values.
 To check if a specific attribute has been altered, look for its presence in the list with the `find()` function.

 ```cpp
 // Called when attributes on the element are changed.